bhrnjica/daany/docs/DevGuide/developer_guide.md

 -   Filter and RemoveRows,
 -   SortBy and SortByDescending,
 -   GroupBy and Rolling
--   Join two data frames
+-   Merge and Join two data frames
 -   Select.

 In the next section eery feature is going to be presented.